anagumo/todo-list/README.md

 * Put your own IP address in the `lib/api.js` file (Android)
 * Then `react-native run-android` or `react-native run-ios`

-This project you will find libraries like:
+In this project you will find libraries like:
 * Redux to set a global state and local data persistence
 * Redux Thunk to dispach asynchronous redux actions
 * Native Base for the UI components
 * React Navigation for routing and navigation

-And you will find three branches:
+The repo has two extra branches:
-* `layer/init hosts` the app without Redux
+* [layer/init](https://github.com/shhnagumo/todo-list/tree/layer/redux) hosts the app without Redux
-* `layer/redux hosts` the app with Redux
+* [layer/redux](https://github.com/shhnagumo/todo-list/tree/layer/init) hosts the app with Redux

 What's next:
 * Improve the app using Redux (WIP)